 For the first time, all the four lines forming the square field differ in thickness, which increases as we proceed clockwise from the vertical on the right.
 We thus see a square that progressively tends to expand beyond our field of vision (the canvas).

 The tendency toward expansion generated by the position of the lines (above all the upper horizontal) is counterbalanced by an opposite tendency toward concentration.
-The line moving furthest away (upward) is in fact also the thickest and therefore the one that exerts the greatest downward pressure.
-Proceeding clockwise from the right vertical side, we see a square that grows heavier as it exits the canvas, i.e. tends to become more solid and permanent while it disappears: a simultaneously changing and comparatively constant space.
+The line moving furthest away (upward) is in fact also the thickest and therefore the visually heaviest one, i.e., the one that exerts the greatest downward pressure.
+Proceeding clockwise from the right vertical side, we see a square that grows heavier as it exits the canvas, i.e. tends to become more solid and permanent while it starts disappearing: a simultaneously changing and comparatively constant space.

 In this phase Mondrian is like a composer who gradually reduces the orchestra to a solo instrument, an almost imperceptible sound that can still be varied in an effort to suggest the whole.
 It is relations that count in Neoplastic space rather than things in themselves.
 In a white field crossed by three black lines, a slight variation in thickness becomes more obvious than a red or yellow in a field full of colors.